 The Committee raised almost £500 for the nursery in the first year through jumble sales, dances, bridge parties, tennis tournaments and donations.
-The nursery's second anniversary birthday fete raised over £60.

-From the very start the local community supported the nursery-North Sydney Municipal Council donated £10, and the children's red garments were made by nearby Batonga Girls' College students, who also gave the children pillowcases and toys.
-The neighbouring North Sydney Trades School (now a TAFE College) also donated items.
-Families themselves gave when able to-often food such as cakes, butter, fruit and vegetables.
+From the very start the local community supported the nursery - North Sydney Municipal Council donated £10, and the children's garments were made by nearby college students, who also donated pillowcases and toys.
+The neighbouring North Sydney Trades School (now a TAFE College) also gave items.
+Families gave when able to - often food such as cakes, butter, fruit and vegetables.